apache/trafficserver/doc/developer-guide/internal-libraries/buffer-writer.en.rst

       type: type: "g" | "s" | "S" | "x" | "X" | "d" | "o" | "b" | "B" | "p" | "P"
       hex-digit: "0" ..
 "9" | "a" .. "f" | "A" ..
 "F"

-   The output is placed in a field that is at least :token:`min` wide and no more than :token:`max` wide.
-If the output is less than :token:`min` then
+   The output is placed in a field that is at least :token:`~spec:min` wide and no more than :token:`~spec:max` wide.
+If the output is less than :token:`~spec:min` then

-      *  The :token:`fill` character is used for the extra space required.
+      *  The :token:`~spec:fill` character is used for the extra space required.
 This can be an explicit character or a URI encoded one (to allow otherwise reserved characters).

-      *  The output is shifted according to the :token:`align`.
+      *  The output is shifted according to the :token:`~spec:align`.

          <
             Align to the left, fill to the right.